ISTE-VESIT-ORG/Machinera-2020/README.md

 _For more details, visit the [Scrapy documentation](https://docs.scrapy.org/en/latest/)_

+## Description of data

+_[Pandas](https://pandas.pydata.org/docs/)_ provide various functions/attributes which give us detailed insight of our dataset. some of them are

+* `df.head(n)` - returns first n values
+* `df.tail(n)` - returns last n values
+* `df.shape`   - returns shape of the dataframe
+* `df.dtypes`  - returns datatype of each attribute(column) of the dataset
+* `df.info()`  - returns the count of Non-null values present in each column
+* `df.describe()` - returns basic statistical info about dataset

+_For more details of these functions, visit [API reference of Pandas documentation](https://pandas.pydata.org/docs/reference/index.html)_

+## Handling of duplicate data

+   * Duplicate records could make our model *biased* and thus are unwanted.
+We can remove duplicate values by using `drop_duplicate()` function.

+## Handling of missing values

+   * If there are *missing values* in a numerical data feature then mathematical operations will fail.
+If they are present in categorical data feature then during label encoding they might become a separate category.
+Thus it is necessary to remove these values.
+   * We have `dropna()` function which removes these values for us

+_For more details, visit [Handling missing values in Pandas](https://www.youtube.com/watch?v=fCMrO_VzeL8), [Dealing with missing data](https://towardsdatascience.com/dealing-with-missing-data-in-data-science-projects-e8ac7a4efdff)_

+## Handling Outliers

+   * Outliers are the values which are significantly different from other *values/observations*.
+An outlier can create major issues in *modelling*.
+So it is necessary to find outliers and treat them.
+   * Outliers can be detected by using [***Boxplot***](https://seaborn.pydata.org/generated/seaborn.boxplot.html).
+Boxplot depicts the variable distribution using quartile.
+It is also known as a *box* and *whiskers* plot.

+_For more details, visit [Dealing with outliers](https://cxl.com/blog/outliers/)_

+## Visualization

+We will be using ***Sweetviz*** for visualization.
+Sweetviz is an open-source Python library that generates beautiful, high-density visualizations to help with **Exploratory Data Analysis (EDA)**.
+The output obtained from this library is a fully self-contained HTML application.
+The system is built with a focus on **target value visualisation** and **comparision of datasets** in an efficient, rapid fashion.
+The goal of the Sweetviz project is to help quick analysis of target characteristics, training vs testing data, and other such data characterization tasks.
+The Sweetviz library is under active development and has been constantly working to improve performance and eliminate bugs.

+The topics covered are:

+1. Enviornment Setup (`pip install sweetviz`)
+2. EDA using Sweetviz
+3. Visualisation of Data

+_For more details, visit the [Sweetviz Documentation](https://pypi.org/project/sweetviz/), [Alternatives to Sweetviz](https://analyticsindiamag.com/tips-for-automating-eda-using-pandas-profiling-sweetviz-and-autoviz-in-python/#:~:text=Sweetviz%20is%20a%20python%20library,we%20used%20for%20pandas%20profiling.)_

 ## Scikit-learn

 Scikit-learn (Sklearn) is the most useful and robust library for machine learning in Python.
 It provides a selection of efficient tools for **machine learning** and **statistical modeling** including classification, regression, clustering and dimensionality reduction via a consistence interface in Python.
 This library, which is largely written in Python, is built upon [NumPy](https://numpy.org/doc/stable/contents.html), [SciPy](https://matplotlib.org/contents.html) and [Matplotlib](https://matplotlib.org/contents.html)